 What to Know About Voting for the President

 I’m pretty sure most of us have felt like we’re at a crossroads when it comes to voting for a President.
 We hear several different things such as: “Vote by party.”
 Or we’ll hear: “Vote principle over party” (while wondering what that may exactly mean).
 And then there’s the most famous one: “Vote for the lesser of two evils.”
 It’s enough to make a person throw their hands up in the air and forget it all together.
 Unfortunately, some do!
-But as I’ve been continuing in the Principle Approach, I’ve been learning key things to consider when voting.
+But as I’ve been continuing in The Principle Approach®(1), I’ve been learning key things to consider when voting.
 Here’s what to know about when voting for the President of the United States of America.
-And Lord willing, this will help keep our nation as a Constitutional Representative Republic.
+And Lord willing, this will help keep our nation as a Federal Constitutional Representative Republic.

 Candidates Won’t Be Perfect

 You and I aren’t perfect either.